SAP-samples/teched2025-DT265/exercises/ex0/README.md

 # Getting Started

-In this chapter, you get familar with the system lanscape of this hands-on session.
+In this chapter, you get familar with the system landscape of this hands-on session.
 You take a look at:
 - the SAP BTP provider subaccount where the base application **Poetry Slam Manager** is deployed
 - the SAP BTP subaccount of the customer you serve
 - the development environment